 A cover letter should be submitted on-line by the authors together with the manuscript, which includes the following points: 1) all authors agree to submit the work to Process Biochemistry, 2) the work has not been published/submitted or being submitted to another journal, 3) the novelty and significant contribution of the submitted work are briefly described.

-When a manuscript is rejected by an editor, generally it should not be resubmitted in its original version, but may be resubmitted after substantial modifications and/or addition of significant experimental data.
+In their on-line submission, authors are required to suggest at least three independent referees (and preferably up to five, outside their own institution) with their position, institution, and email address; and preferably the suggested referees are of international standing and are working on the same or similar topics.
+The final choice of referees is up to the Editors.
+All submissions will be reviewed by at least two referees.
+But, manuscripts will be pre-screened for suitability and may be returned to the authors without peer review if they do not meet the criteria for originality and novelty or cause misunderstanding.When a manuscript is rejected by an editor, generally it should not be resubmitted in its original version, but may be resubmitted after substantial modifications and/or addition of significant experimental data.
 It is up to the discretion of the editors to reconsider such resubmitted manuscripts as new submissions.
 Please include a letter of transmittal explaining why a resubmitted manuscript should be reconsidered by the editors, a detailed response to the issues raised by the editors/reviewers and the editor for the original version, and a concise outline of the revisions.
 Any corresponding author or co-author of one manuscript which has been rejected (without resubmission encouragement) must not resubmit a similar manuscript.
 If so, these authors will have a punishment of two years of prohibition to submit.

 It is important that the file be saved in the native format of the word processor used.
 The text should be in single-column format.
 Keep the layout of the text as simple as possible.
 Most formatting codes will be removed and replaced on processing the article.
 In particular, do not use the word processor's options to justify text or to hyphenate words.
 However, do use bold face, italics, subscripts, superscripts etc. When preparing tables, if you are using a table grid, use only one grid for each individual table and not a grid for each row.
 If no grid is used, use tabs, not spaces, to align columns.
-The electronic text should be prepared in a way very similar to that of conventional manuscripts (see also the Guide to Publishing with Elsevier: http://www.elsevier.com/guidepublication).
+The electronic text should be prepared in a way very similar to that of conventional manuscripts (see also the Guide to Publishing with Elsevier).
 Note that source files of figures, tables and text graphics will be required whether or not you embed your figures in the text.
 See also the section on Electronic artwork.

 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.